karloag/fullscreenfix/README.md

 # fullscreenfix

-Fullscreen that  reveals tab and address bars.
+Fullscreen mode that  reveals Tab and Address bars.
 Tested onlyu on Vivaldi.

 Downlaod the CSS file and add to your custom CSS file.